Trends

 -

-Does the proportion of people with disability who have their needs fully met vary for Aboriginal and Torres Strait Islander people and non-Indigenous Australians?
+Does the proportion of people with disability who have their needs fully met vary for First Nations people and non-Indigenous Australians?

-The data in the graph and the table below show the proportion of people with disability (of all ages) who had their needs for assistance fully met, by Aboriginal and Torres Strait Islander status.
-In 2018, 65% of Indigenous Australians with disability had their needs fully met, compared with 72% of non-Indigenous Australians.
+The data in the graph and the table below show the proportion of people with disability (of all ages) who had their needs for assistance fully met, by Indigenous status.
+In 2022, 58% of First Nations people with disability and 62% of non-Indigenous people with disability had their needs fully met.

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview